TJ

 Details

-Wombat Pole Retreat is for building community, moving together, and having some fun outdoors!
+Wombat Summer Camp is for building community, moving together, and having some fun outdoors!

-Our group will have exclusive use of this incredible space (basically a summer camp) in Maple Falls, WA.
+Our group will have exclusive use of this incredible space in Maple Falls, WA.

 Location: Camp Saturna 9514 Silver Lake Road Maple Falls, WA 98266

 Please note: We have limited spots available so you’ll want to register quickly!
-(6 month payment plans are available as are a small number of lower cost spots!)
+(6 month payment plans are available)

 Registration Information